RahulS0408/BUDDI.AI-Tasks/Day 3 - Random sample generator/README.md

 ## Overview

-This repository contains a Python function `drawSamples` that performs sampling from a discrete probability mass function (PMF).
+This folder contains a Python function `drawSamples` that performs sampling from a discrete probability mass function (PMF).
 The function generates random samples based on the provided PMF and returns a list of sampled items.

 ## Code Description